jtchernak/Exploring-Offensive-Line-Cap-Spending/README.md

 ![alt text](https://github.com/jtchernak/Exploring-Offensive-Line-Cap-Spending/blob/master/AllGGPlots/AFC%20East.png)

 Every team outside NYJ prefers to hover around the 10%-15% range, New York has had significant investment in their offensive line every year outside of 2016.
-Interesting that MIA has notable jump into the 15%-20% range.
+Interesting that MIA has such a pronounced jump into the 15%-20% range.
+New England appears to be following a guideline of 10%-15% along with Buffalo.

 ![alt text](https://github.com/jtchernak/Exploring-Offensive-Line-Cap-Spending/blob/master/AllGGPlots/AFC%20North.png)